-:: Identifying strengths and delegating jobs is mission critical.
+:: In an author co-op, identifying strengths and delegating jobs is mission critical.
 It is arguably the entire point of an author co-op.
 It is where the magic happens.

 A few weeks ago, I was faculty at the Society of Children’s Book Writers and Illustrations (SCBWI) in Charlotte, NC.
 I had a total blast, by the way—it was one of the best writer conferences I’ve ever attended.